BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes

-In Fig. \ref{fig:rank_comparison}, we present results on three representative datasets from the GLUE benchmark with distinct evaluation indicators, and we reveal the interpretative findings across different data regimes: low-, medium-, high-, and all-data regimes.
+In Fig. \ref{fig:rank_comparison}, we present results on three representative datasets from the GLUE benchmark with distinct evaluation indicators, and we reveal the interpretative finding across different data regimes: low-, medium-, high-, and all-data regimes.

-In the SST-2 dataset, as shown in Fig. \ref{fig:rank_comparison} (a), our bias-efficient approach consistently selects $\boldeq{b}_v$ as the \baichuanchange{target} bias, while the Magnitude always selects $\boldeq{b}_q$.
-Correspondingly, the accuracy associated with fine-tuning $\boldeq{b}_v$ surpasses that of $\boldeq{b}_q$ across different data regimes, showing the inaccuracy of the Magnitude—particularly in the low-data regime.
+In the SST-2 dataset, as shown in Fig. \ref{fig:rank_comparison} (a), our approach consistently selects $\boldeq{b}_v$ as the \baichuanchange{target} bias, while the Magnitude approach always selects $\boldeq{b}_q$.
+However, the accuracy corresponding to fine-tuning $\boldeq{b}_v$ surpasses that of $\boldeq{b}_q$ across different data regimes, showing the inaccuracy of the Magnitude approach—particularly in the low-data regime.
 In the case of the Fisher approach, although it also identifies $\boldeq{b}_v$ as the \baichuanchange{target} bias, it \baichuanchange{results in a static importance ranking for bias terms across different data regimes}.
-In contrast, our bias-efficient approach dynamically captures the narrowing importance gap between $\boldeq{b}_v$ and $\boldeq{b}_q$ as training data increases, aligning closely with the observed convergence in their downstream performance.
-These findings demonstrate that our bias-efficient approach not only achieves superior identification of \baichuanchange{target} bias than Magnitude, but also has the capacity of dynamic importance ranking compared to the Fisher approach (\baichuanchange{see Appendix \ref{sec:appendix_qualitative_observations}-Fig. \ref{fig:appendix_rank_comparison} for other datasets}).
+In contrast, our approach dynamically captures the narrowing importance gap between $\boldeq{b}_v$ and $\boldeq{b}_q$ as training data increases, aligning closely with the observed convergence in their downstream performance.
+These results demonstrate that our approach not only achieves superior identification of \baichuanchange{target} bias than the Magnitude approach, but also has the capacity of dynamic importance ranking compared to the Fisher approach (\baichuanchange{see Appendix \ref{sec:appendix_qualitative_observations}-Fig. \ref{fig:appendix_rank_comparison} for other datasets}).

-Similarly, for the CoLA dataset, as shown in Fig. \ref{fig:rank_comparison} (b), $\boldeq{b}_v$ is consistently selected as the \baichuanchange{target} bias by our bias-efficient approach, while $\boldeq{b}_q$ is always selected by the Magnitude approach.
-According to the performance metric (i.e., the Matthews correlation coefficient), the Magnitude approach selects the incorrect \baichuanchange{target} bias between $\boldeq{b}_v$ and $\boldeq{b}_q$.
-Moreover, the Magnitude approach exhibits a static importance ranking across different data regimes.
-Similarly, the Fisher approach results in a \baichuanchange{fixed importance ranking}.
-In contrast, our bias-efficient approach adaptively adjusts the performance gap between $\boldeq{b}_v$ and $\boldeq{b}_q$, aligning with the observed shift in their importance rankings.
-These consistent patterns highlight the superiority of our approach over both Magnitude and Fisher approaches.